Combodo/iTop/readme.txt

 Protected the property fields against the collision of ids within the same page (even if that is a bug, make it work not too bad!)
+Forms: drop-down box default value label could be changed (or this entry could be entirely removed) Form fields: added callbacks ('equals' and 'get_field_value') to allow the implementation of enhanced form fields The FormSelectorField now has its own widget to properly cope with its "subfields" in "property sheet" mode.
+Support of more sophisticated forms layout...
+Proper handling of the validation of subforms...
-Forms: drop-down box default value label could be changed (or this entry could be entirely removed) Form fields: added callbacks ('equals' and 'get_field_value') to allow the implementation of enhanced form fields Code cleanup: reworked the user rights data model, while strictly preserving the current functionality (checked using the tool dump_profiles.php, with simple to full ITIL configurations).
-Class groups have been renamed/merged/removed.
-This is documented in the migration notes (wiki). lnkVirtualDeviceToVolume and lnkTriggerAction are link classes and should be declared as such Transmission of user rights along N-N links: must work both with DEL_AUTO and DEL_SILENT external keys (found with a code review, DEL_SILENT is still rarely used)
+Read-only mode for icon selector widget: display at least the icon. lnkVirtualDeviceToVolume and lnkTriggerAction are link classes and should be declared as such Transmission of user rights along N-N links: must work both with DEL_AUTO and DEL_SILENT external keys (found with a code review, DEL_SILENT is still rarely used)
 Rework of the ModelFactory API to make it simpler and safer.
+Instrumented Model Factory with means to keep track of touched nodes
 #989 Developper issue: query arguments having a null value are dismissed
 Bug fix: FetchAssoc was broken when dealing with in-memory sets.
-Improved the processing of background task to enable more advanced functionalities like queuing Support of more sophisticated forms layout...
-Declaration of generic methods which can be run on tickets.
+Improved the processing of background task to enable more advanced functionalities like queuing Declaration of generic methods which can be run on tickets.
 Enhanced reporting during the setup: all the queries (create table / alter table) are now logged into "setup.log" along with their execution time.
-Proper handling of the validation of subforms...
 Instrumented the code to ease the troubleshooting of the computing of working hours New function: ormStopWatch::GetElapsedTime to compute the cumulated elapsed time on a stop watch still running -not used yet (but tested!)
-Read-only mode for icon selector widget: display at least the icon.
-Predefined objects are now handled by RuntimeEnvironment
+Predefined objects are now handled by RuntimeEnvironment Support for some (optional) feedback during submit.
+Support for some (optional) feedback during uploads.
+Rework of the user rights data model, while strictly preserving the current functionality (checked using the tool dump_profiles.php, with simple to full ITIL configurations).
+Class groups have been renamed/merged/removed.
+This is documented in the migration notes (wiki).
+Rework of the dictionaries: moved menu related entries to the module itop-welcome-itil (which does create most of those menus), while preserving the original copy of the entries so as to be compatible with customizations made with a copy of an older version of itop-welcome-itil
+Cosmetics on the module names (consistency)
+Demo mode: prevent the deletion of Users...

 Packaging
 -----------------------